 As you explore the Reminders screen, you may notice that there is no button for closing the application.
 So how do you get back to the Home Screen?
-Actually, you have done it before when you exited the app for VoiceOver help.
-Just press the Home Button once.
-Upon doing this, your device will chirp, VoiceOver will say "Home", and you will be returned to the Home Screen grid.
+You do this by sliding up from the bottom edge of the screen with one finger until you hear the second pop sound or feel the second vibration.
+VoiceOver will then say "lift for home".
+Release your finger!
+Upon doing this, your device will make a chirp sound, VoiceOver will say "Home", and you will be returned to page 1 of the Home Screen grid.

 Now that you are back on the home screen, let's find the Notes app and launch it with the Activate Gesture.
-After exploring the screen, press the Home Button once to return to the Home Screen.
+After exploring the screen, slide up from the bottom edge of the screen with one finger until you hear the second pop sound, then release your finger.
+Again, you will be back on page 1 of your Home Screen.